-- Businesses that have a California seller's permit. - Businesses that are not required to hold a California seller's permit, but receive at least \$100,000 in gross receipts.
+- Businesses that have a California seller's permit. - Businesses that are not required to hold a California seller's permit, but receive at least \$100,000 in gross receipts. - Businesses that have a California consumer use tax account.

 An exempt organization that is not required to report purchases subject to use tax directly to the State Board of Equalization may report use tax on Form 199.
 To report use tax on Form 199, complete the Use Tax Worksheet below.

 If the exempt organization owes use tax but does not report it on Form 199, the exempt organization must report and pay the tax to the State Board of Equalization.
-For information on reporting use tax directly to the State Board of Equalization, go to their website at boe.ca.gov.
+For information on reporting use tax go to boe.ca.gov.